A Modern Basement Renovation Produces the Ultimate Clean-Slate Makeover

 We live in a three-family Brooklyn brownstone built in the early 1900s.
 We’ve owned it for three-and-a-half years.
 I am Danielle, owner of Revamp Interior Design; Jevaun is my husband and a design director; Zidane is our 6-year-old and Katara is our dog.
 We occupy the parlor, garden, and cellar levels of the building, and the top floors are rental units.

 Since we bought the place, we have been redoing it one section at a time, and this was the last of the major projects.
 We wanted to do a renovation in the basement, which the previous owner had never refinished after a flood years ago.
 It wasn’t in great shape: the drywall had been ripped out to prevent mold, and the room had no ventilation or natural light.
 Junk was accumulating down there.
 The laundry area was way in the back, and we (I) had to walk through hell to do a load.
 It was sad.

-The plan: an office, storage, and laundry
+An office, storage, and laundry

 The space needed to become a beautiful workhorse of an office.
 But it had to function, too, as a standard basement and store our family’s things in an organized way.
 We needed places for coats, tools, luggage, and linens.
 I came up with this gallery idea with a modern, open look, and we posted our basement renovation project on Sweeten.
 I wanted one wall to retain the exposed masonry, for texture and grit.
 For the floors, I planned to pour an epoxy layer over the existing concrete.
 My running joke: If I could walk through the basement barefoot, mission accomplished!